totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 1. Open the project in SAS Event Stream Processing Studio and select the w_scoring window.
 2. In the right pane, expand **Settings**.
 Then, expand **Streaming K-Means Clustering**.
 3. Expand **Input Map**.
 Notice that the **inputs** role specifies the variable names used in clustering: `x_c` and `y_c`.
 4. Expand **Output Map**.
-Notice the following settings:
+Notice the following roles:
-     - The **labelOut** role specifies the output variable name that stores the cluster label.
-The variable name is `seg`.
+     - The **labelOut** role specifies the name of the output variable that stores the cluster ID.
+The variable is called  `seg`.
-     - The **minDistanceOut** role specifies the output variable name that stores the distance to the nearest cluster.
-The variable name is `minDist`.
+     - The **minDistanceOut** role specifies the name of the output variable that stores the distance to the nearest cluster.
+The variable is called `min_dist`.
-     - The **modelIdOut** role specifies the output variable name that stores the ID of the model from which the score is computed.
-The variable name is `model_id`.
+     - The **modelIdOut** role specifies the name of the output variable that stores the ID of the model used for scoring.
+The variable is called `model_id`.

 ## Test the Project and View the Results